• Skip to primary navigation

 1. Cut a thin slice off the bottom of the stem.

 2. Trim off the green leaves, but don't throw them away.
-You can dice the leaves and add them to thai yellow curry or red curry cauliflower soup.
+You can dice the leaves and add them to cauliflower curry or red curry cauliflower soup.
 They're 100% edible and taste like cauliflower.

 3. Cut the cauliflower directly down the middle.

 4. Depending on how big the cauliflower is, cut (2-4) 1-inch thick slices per head.
-Save the small pieces that fall off to make a vegan cheese sauce.
+Save the small pieces that fall off to make vegan cheese.

 A collage of photos showing how to make cauliflower steaks in 6 easy steps.